Binary dynamics to second post-Newtonian order in scalar-tensor and Einstein-scalar-Gauss-Bonnet gravity from effective field theory: Conservative Binary Dynamics to the 1PN Order in ST Theories

 \subsection{The 1PN order}

 For the 1PN correction to \eqref{lagrangian0PN}, we must consider the three diagram topologies depicted in Figs.~\ref{fig:topologyG1} and \ref{fig:topologyG2}.
 In particular, for the $\mathcal{O}(G^1)$ topology, we must take into account diagrams that contain $\mathcal{O}(v^1)$ and $\mathcal{O}(v^2)$ terms in either worldline vertices or propagator corrections.
-The complete set of diagrams contributing in this case is shown in Fig.~\ref{fig:diags1png1}, where diagrams (a), (b), and (d) are purely GR contributions and have already being computed in \cite{Gilmore:2008gq}, whereas diagrams (c) and (e), which involve a scalar mode, are new and are computed here for the first time.
+The complete set of diagrams contributing in this case is shown in Fig.~\ref{fig:diags1png1}, where diagrams (a), (b), and (d) are purely GR contributions and have already been computed in \cite{Gilmore:2008gq}, whereas diagrams (c) and (e), which involve a scalar mode, were considered in \cite{Kuntz:2019zef,Bhattacharyya:2023kbh}, and are reproduced here using our notation.

 For the $\mathcal{O}(G^2)$ topologies, on the other hand, only diagrams that are absent of $v^2$ corrections in their vertices will contribute to the 1PN order.
 This is the case since $G^2$ already scales as $\sim v^4$, and hence, any contribution with additional powers of $v^2$ will get pushed to higher PN orders.
 In Figs.~\ref{fig:diags1png2} and \ref{fig:diags1png20}, we present all the relevant diagrams for this case.
 Nevertheless, as we will see below, the diagrams in Fig.~\ref{fig:diags1png20} happen to be all immediately vanishing as a consequence of the Kaluza-Klein decomposition.
-From the diagrams in Figs.~\ref{fig:diags1png2} and \ref{fig:diags1png20}, only (a) corresponds to pure GR contributions, while the other four are new, and also computed here for the first time.
+From the diagrams in Figs.~\ref{fig:diags1png2} and \ref{fig:diags1png20}, only (a) corresponds to pure GR contributions, while the other four are new to the gravitational sector, and are computed below.